SOMHOLUK/vpc-network-bastion/README.md

 ### Step 17

-### Accessed the private-server-a EC2 instance in Availability zone A, by going through the bastion-host using SSH and used the command `ping ietf.org` in the private-server-a EC2 instance, to show that the private-server-a EC2 has outbound internet connectivity.
+### Accessed the `private-server-a` EC2 instance in Availability zone A, by going through the `bastion-host` in PublicSubnetB, using SSH and after that the command `ping ietf.org` in the `private-server-a` EC2 instance, to show that the `private-server-a` EC2 has outbound internet connectivity.

 <br>